seleniumbase/SeleniumBase/examples/cdp_mode/ReadMe.md

 In most cases, `sb.solve_captcha()` is good enough for CF Turnstiles without needing `sb.cdp.gui_click_element(selector)`.
 (See [SeleniumBase/examples/cdp_mode/raw_planetmc.py](https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/raw_planetmc.py))

 ℹ️ Note that `PyAutoGUI` is an optional dependency.
-If calling a method that uses it when not already installed, then `SeleniumBase` installs `PyAutoGUI` at run-time.
+If calling a method that uses it when not already installed, then `SeleniumBase` installs `PyAutoGUI` at runtime.

 --------